GoogleChrome/ip-protection/Masked-Domain-List.md

 rlcdn.com                                        | LiveRamp                                                       | Not Impacted By Script Blocking
 tvpixel.com                                      | LiveRamp                                                       | Not Impacted By Script Blocking
-localyokelmedia.com                              | Local Yokel Media                                              | Not Impacted By Script Blocking lytiks.com                                       | LocalIQ                                                        | Not Impacted By Script Blocking lockerz.com                                      | Lockerz                                                        | Not Impacted By Script Blocking
+localyokelmedia.com                              | Local Yokel Media                                              | Not Impacted By Script Blocking lockerz.com                                      | Lockerz                                                        | Not Impacted By Script Blocking logdy.com                                        | Logdy                                                          | Not Impacted By Script Blocking
-logdy.com                                        | Logdy                                                          | Not Impacted By Script Blocking
+logly.co.jp                                      | Logly                                                          | Not Impacted By Script Blocking
 loomia.com                                       | Loomia                                                         | Not Impacted By Script Blocking
+cdn.loop11.com                                   | Loop11                                                         | Entire Domain Blocked
+loop11.com                                       | Loop11                                                         | Not Impacted By Script Blocking
 loopfuse.net                                     | LoopFuse                                                       | Not Impacted By Script Blocking
 loopme.com                                       | LoopMe                                                         | Not Impacted By Script Blocking
 loopme.me                                        | LoopMe                                                         | Not Impacted By Script Blocking